 Finding a job in this climate is hard for everyone, but especially so for recent graduates.
 Many are forced to move home with their parents and take jobs they previously held in high school.
 Fear not... [more]

-Because you shouldn't be wasting your time formatting that shit.
+Because you shouldn't be wasting your job seeking time formatting a resume.

 Many people would like to have great salaries right after they finish their studies -- or even during them.
 Instead of working many years for a better job position and a better salary, some people ... [more]